GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

 We quickly realized the potential of this idea was a bigger opportunity that the game we were working on.
 We put our game on the back burner and started a new type of advertising company.
 One that puts __your users in the center of the campaign.__

 __Interested in Carrot?__ We are currently seeking early adopters who want a competitive edge.
 Our early adopters get personal service because your success is our success.
-We want to know how we build better tools to help you.
+Our goal is to build amazing tools for you.

 __[Sign up](https://gocarrot.com/developers/sign_up) or <a href="mailto:pat@gocarrot.com">send me an email</a>.__